7 Best Flat Feet Hiking Boots

 It feels impossible to lose balance in this sturdy boot.
 Our sliced midsole reveals the MonoWrap frame in the midfoot, embracing our foot in place.
 This element increases the boot’s torsional rigidity and contains excessive movements.
 We tried to twist it with our own hands and it resisted fervently, earning the highest 5/5 torsional rigidity rating.

-The boot has a hefty 21.1 oz (597g) build that keeps us centered and grounded.
+The boot has a hefty 21.1 oz (597g) build that keeps us centred and grounded.
 The cushion feels balanced, with a 25.6 HA rating, providing comfort to our arches without the foam compressing easily.
 Underfoot, the deep 5.1 mm lugs provided us with the traction we needed to tackle wet and dry surfaces safely.

 The upper includes solid nubuck leather, which is highly resistant to abrasion, evidenced by its 5/5 toebox durability score based on our Dremel test.
 We had no worries about encountering water or protruding roots.